0

 Energy-Saving Retrofit

-Energy-saving retrofit is the process of installing and/or replacing parts of an existing building in order to make it more energy-efficient.
-They can be carried out for many different reasons; to ensure the longevity of the building or structure, to reduce the long-term operating costs of heating and cooling, or to reduce the level of CO2 emissions as a result…
+They can be carried out for many different reasons; to ensure the longevity of the building or structure, to reduce the long-term operating costs of heating and cooling, or to reduce the level of CO2 emissions as a result of heating and cooling.
+Government efforts to deal with climate change over the past few decades have made CO2 emissions a…

 Read more